MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 The likely cause is the conflict between [major](https://semver.org/) package versions because of a [breaking change](https://github.com/microsoft/appcenter-sdk-apple/releases/tag/4.0.0) in our Apple SDK.

 1. Make sure that all `appcenter` packages use the same major version.
 Update them with `npm install` or `yarn` if needed.

-> [!NOTE]
-> If you are still using **appcenter-push** then you should use appcenter version 3 packages because App Center Push [has been retired](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).

 1. Go to **ios** folder of your project and remove **Podfile.lock** and the **Pods** folder.
 1. Run `pod install --repo-update` in your **ios** folder.